zacstewart/sinatra-activerecord/README.md

 end
 ```

-You can put your models anywhere you want.
-If you put them in a separate file,
+You can put your models anywhere you want, only remember to require them if
-just remember to require the file, and to load the models **after** requiring
-`"sinatra/activerecord"`.
+they're in a separate file, and that they're loaded after `require "sinatra/activerecord"`.

 Now everything just works: